nuriel77/iri-playbook/docs/installation.rst

 Configure Multiple Fullnodes
 ----------------------------

+You can skip this section and proceed to "Running the Playbook" below if you are only installing on a single server.

-The nice thing about Ansible's playbooks is that you can run those on multiple servers at once from one of the servers.
+The nice thing about Ansible's playbooks is the ability to configure multiple servers at once.

-You could have hundreds of fullnodes installed simultaneously.
+You can have hundreds of fullnodes installed simultaneously!

 To configure multiple hosts you need to use their IP addresses or hostnames (hostnames must resolve to their respective IP).